Dementia Rummaging Behavior – 9 Ways to Manage

 You could include items like clothing, socks, copies of memorable photos, a fake checkbook, books, greeting cards, or a wallet filled with old receipts, cards that look like credit cards, and fake money – anything they’re interested in.

-Things that are related to their hobbies or former career are also great as rummage materials.
+Things related to their hobbies or former careers are also great for rummage materials.

-You could even create themed boxes like a sewing or knitting drawer, a sports basket, a costume jewelry box, a tool box, a box of music-related items, etc.
+You can even create themed boxes, such as a sewing or knitting drawer, a sports basket, a costume jewelry box, a toolbox, or a box of music-related items.

 Recommended for you: